Overall signature of the metric and the cosmological constant: Introduction

-In this paper we study the more general case where, not only we can have change of signature, but also a ``flip'' of the metric, in which all metric components change sign simultaneously.
-We show that the sign or value of the cosmological constant can change across the surface where the metric is degenerate.
 To illustrate how signature change in gravity can be understood from different angles, we derive a minisuperspace model from three separate formalisms for general relativity.
 We start in Sec.~\ref{secmss} by writing a general action (including all possible signature cases) in the Einstein--Hilbert formalism and reducing it to minisuperspace.
-We introduce the variable $\tilde a^2$, which is an extension of $a^2$ to the whole real line.
+We introduce the variable $\tilde a^2$, which is an extension of the (normally positive-definite) squared scale factor $a^2$ to the whole real line.
 The surface where the flip occurs is defined in terms of the sign change of this new variable.
+There is also a new parametrisation of the cosmological constant in terms of a variable $\tilde\Lambda$, which likewise incorporates the effects of the flip.
 Proceeding to Sec.~\ref{secec}, we analyse the same problem in the first order formalism from the point of view of Einstein--Cartan theory.
 We find that the Bianchi identities do not require $\Lambda$ to be constant across surfaces with degenerate tetrad.
 A third approach towards introducing the same idea is from the perspective of the Pleba\'{n}ski formalism, introduced in Sec.~\ref{secplebanski}.
 We discuss possible ``unimodular'' extensions of these theories in Sec.~\ref{secunimod}.
 In Sec.~\ref{seceg} we focus on an example where one can observe topology change and a metric flip.
 For instance, we can transition from an open de-Sitter space to a flipped Lorentzian Anti-deSitter.